The Schoerke Foundation is a qualified tax exempt organization in the United States under Section 501( c ) ( 3 ) of the IRS Code.

 A New Kind of Education

-Kwesi’s vision was to create a new kind of school -- a progressive school -- that would not only produce graduates who could pass the national exams, but could also think critically and be positioned to do well through the college level, and in life.
-In addition, Kwesi’s vision included a student value structure that is designed to result in a call to give back to the community - to pass-on the kinds of opportunities afforded by Heritage to others.
+• Kwesi’s vision was to create a new kind of school -- a progressive school -- that would not only produce graduates who could pass the national exams, but could also think critically and be positioned to do well through high school, potentially in college, and in life.
+In addition, Kwesi’s vision included a student value structure that is designed to result in a call to give back to the community. .
+The seven core values of Heritage are: knowledge, integrity, responsibility, respect, discipline, simplicity and hard work.

 Heritage Academy, the motto of which is “Knowledge and Integrity” has very distinctive characteristics that are leading the way toward a new form of education in Ghana.

-- Girl empowerment.
+• Girl empowerment.
 In general, every year a girl stays in school, her income increases by as much as 20%, and her children have a higher survival rate.
 Women invest 90% of their income in their families.
 A woman who is educated will marry later and have fewer, healthier children.
 At Heritage, girls and boys are equal.
-There are an equal number of girls and boys as students, and Heritage empowers girls in more ways than academics.
+Our goal is to have an equal number of girls and boys as students, and Heritage empowers girls in more ways than academics.
 Just one example: Heritage was the first school in the district to have a girls’ soccer team.
 Today, 17 other schools have girls’ soccer teams.

-Alternative subjects are taught.
+• Alternative subjects.
 The standard curriculum is mathematics, English, French, general science, and social studies.
-In the summer program, Heritage has added subjects like creative writing, critical thinking, geography, entrepreneurship, music, philosophy, and agricultural science.
-In addition, the seven core values of Heritage are emphasized: Knowledge, Integrity, Responsibility, Respect, Discipline, Simplicity and Hard Work.
+In the summer program, Heritage has added subjects like creative writing, critical thinking, geography, entrepreneurship, music, philosophy, and agricultural science

-- A pre-K program is offered.
+• A pre-K program.
 It has been demonstrated over and over again, that a head start for children as young a 2 years is an important determinant of future academic success.
 The public school system is especially ill equipped to cope with younger children.
 Therefore, Heritage offers a pre-school program that provides basics like rhymes, poems, alphabets and numbers that primes these young students for successful entry into primary school.

 The second is the unprecedented educational accomplishment of Heritage.
-In 2007, Heritage’s first graduating class achieved a 97% pass rate on the BECE National exams; in 2008 it was 100%; in 2009 it was 100%; in 2010 it was 100%; ad in 2011 it was again 100%.
+In 2007, Heritage’s first graduating class achieved a 97% pass rate on the BECE National exams; then in each subsequent year from 2008 to the present, the BECE pass rate has been 100%.
 Some students performed spectacularly well, including a perfect score.
 The norm pass rate for private schools in Heritage’s region is 50%.
-The pass rate for the public school in Ochiso village in 2009 was 0%.
-In addition, 100% of the graduates of Heritage Academy have been placed in secondary schools.
+The pass rate for the public school in Ochiso village is less than 10%.

 Long Term Vision